inaka/cowboy_swagger/README.md

 ```

 What this does for you is add a nice `response`, `parameter` or `security`
-model in swagger-ui, so client developers can exactly know what parameters
+model in swagger-ui, so client developers will know exactly what parameters
-does the API expects for every endpoint.
+the API expects for every endpoint.

 ## Example
 For more information about `cowboy_swagger` and how to use it, please check this [Example](./example).